harindaka/DotnetScriptX/README.md

     ./docker-pack-build
     ```

-2. You can run a short lived container per command in this mode by issuing the following.
-Note that you can specify the command or any arguments as well
+2. You can run a short lived container per command in this mode.
+Commands and optionally arguments are specified as follows:

     Windows:
     ```